Instant Gas Hot Water Service

 While these “tankless” systems can be operated using LPG, reticulated gas or electricity, the most common fuel source is gas.
 Gas has a much higher heating capacity than electrical systems, meaning gas systems have a higher maximum heating capacity and is better able to impart sufficient heat to mains pressure.
 The system is equipped to allow provide unlimited hot water, only heating water on demand when required.

-Advantages of instantaneous gas hot water systems are:
+Advantages of instant gas hot water systems are:

 - The water supply does not run out